brunomoleta/Investment-app-client/README.md

 ## Scripts

-- `dev`: Inicia o ambiente de desenvolvimento usando o Vite.
+- `dev`: Starts the development environment.
-- `build`: Usado para construir o aplicativo para produção.
+- `build`: Used to build the application for production.
-- `lint`: Executa o ESLint para linting e correção automática.
+- `lint`: Executs ESLint for linting and automatic correction.

-Execute os scripts utilizando `npm run` ou `yarn run`.
+Execute the scripts with `npm run`, `yarn` or `pnpm`.

 ## Dependencies